0x80/isolate-package/README.md

 of other reasons to isolate a workspace package.
 If you find a different use-case, I would love to hear about it.

+In the code and text you see the word manifest a lot, and it simply means to the contents of a `package.json` file.

 ## Features

 - Zero-config for the vast majority of use-cases, with no manual steps involved.
-- Designed to support NPM, Yarn and PNPM workspaces.
+- Support NPM, Yarn classic (v1) and current (v3) and PNPM.
 - Compatible with the Firebase tools CLI.
-- Uses a pack/unpack approach to isolate only those files that would have been part of a published package, so the resulting output contains a minimal amount of files.
+- Uses a pack/unpack approach to isolate only the files that would have been part of a published package, so the output contains a minimal set of files.
-- Isolates dependencies recursively.
+- Isolates shared dependencies recursively.
 If package A depends on local package B which depends on local package C, all of them will be isolated.
 - Include and (in the case of PNPM) update the lockfile so the isolated deployment should be deterministic.
 For PNPM see [lockfiles](#lockfiles)
-- Optionally choose to include dev dependencies in the isolated output.
+- Optionally include devDependencies in the isolated output.

 ## Quickstart

-This describes the steps required for the most common use-cases, assuming your are using a typical monorepo setup, and your `firebase.json` config lives in the package where you deploy from.
-If this doesn't work, continue reading the [Prerequisites](#prerequisites) section, as you might have to tweak your package.json files a bit.
+This describes the steps required for Firebase deployment in the most common use-cases, assuming your are using a fairly typical monorepo setup, and your `firebase.json` config lives in the package where you deploy from.
+If this doesn't work for you, continue reading the [Prerequisites](#prerequisites) section, as you might have to tweak your package.json files a bit.

-1. Install isolate-package by running `pnpm add isolate-package -D` (or the Yarn / NPM equivalent) from the root of the package you would like to deploy to Firebase.
+1. Install isolate-package by running `pnpm add isolate-package -D` (or the Yarn / NPM equivalent) _from the root of the package you would like to deploy to Firebase_.
-2. In the `firebase.json` config (assuming it lives in the package you deploy from) set `"source"` to `"./isolate"` and `"predeploy"` to `["turbo build", "isolate"]` or whatever fits your build command.
+2. In the `firebase.json` config (assuming it lives in the package you deploy from) set `"source"` to `"./isolate"` and `"predeploy"` to `["turbo build", "isolate"]` or whatever fits your build tool.
 3. That's it!
 You should now be able to deploy with `npx firebase deploy` or `npx firebase deploy --only functions` if your package only contains code for functions.

-Keeping your `firebase.json` file inside the package (as opposed to the monorepo root) is recommended, because it keeps things clean and allows you to deploy to firebase from multiple independent packages.
+I recommend keeping your `firebase.json` file inside the package (as opposed to the monorepo root), because it keeps things clean and allows you to deploy to firebase from multiple independent packages.

 ## Prerequisites

-Because historically different approaches to monorepos exist, we need to establish some basic rules for the isolate process to work.
+Because historically many different approaches to monorepos exist, we need to establish some basic rules for the isolate process to work.

 ### Define shared package dependencies in the manifest